ImageMagick/Usage-Markdown/windows/index.md

 ## Using Cygwin {#cygwin}

-As has been said above, ImageMagick was designed with UNIX and Linux in mind, so the easiest approach is probably to install a Bash shell on your Windows system and run the variety of IM scripts which have already been written for that system, for example [Fred Weinhaus' scripts](http://www.fmwconcepts.com/imagemagick).
+As has been said above, ImageMagick was designed with Unix and Linux in mind, so the easiest approach is probably to install a Bash shell on your Windows system and run the variety of IM scripts which have already been written for that system, for example [Fred Weinhaus' scripts](http://www.fmwconcepts.com/imagemagick).

 [Cygwin](http://cygwin.com),–as its developers put it, provides a "Linux-like environment for Windows".
 It consists of all the tools which are normally available in the Linux shell.